veerendra2/veerendra2.github.io/_posts/2018-2-28-openvswitch-redhat.md

 ---
 layout: post
-title: Open vSwitch installation in RedHat7
+title: Open vSwitch installation on Redhat7 OS
 categories: linux openvswich
 ---

+Long back before I worked on Openshift which is really a great container platform tool from Redhat.
+But installation is not simple as Kubernetes(relatively).
+One of the prerequisite for the cluster deployment is Open vSwitch.

-In this blog we will see how to install Open vSwitch v2.6.1 in RedHat7.
+Now let's see how to install Open vSwitch v2.6.1 in RedHat7 step by step

 * Install dependencies
 {% highlight shell %}